 Nowadays you’ll also find award-winning vineyards side by side with the orchards that earned this region the nickname the Garden of England.
 On the coast, quiet fishing villages like Whitstable, famed for its oysters, are interspersed with livelier resort towns such as Ramsgate and Broadstairs, while Margate has become a destination not just for its family attractions but its contemporary art scene.

 Kent’s floral beauty lights up the countryside from early spring, from the moment the bluebells come out and carpet its woodlands.
-It’s a lovely time to witness the county’s May Day celebrations, and not as busy as the summer, when the attractions and beaches begin to draw big crowds.
+It’s a lovely time to stay in one of the area’s holiday cottages and witness the county’s May Day celebrations.
+It’s also not as busy as the summer, when the attractions and beaches begin to draw big crowds.
 June to September bring the warmest temperatures and inspire a number of major music festivals across the region.
 Whitstable’s colourful Oyster Festival is held in July, and autumn brings its own celebrations of local produce, with a number of food, beer, and real ale festivals across the county.
 Come winter, Advent and Christmas services at Canterbury Cathedral are a major tradition, as is the Boxing Day Dip in the sea at Folkestone and Dover.

 Considered one of the best places to live in Kent, Deal is a quirky maze of streets packed with fishermen’s cottages and Georgian townhouses fronted by a pretty seafront.
 Two neighbouring castles — Deal and Walmer — reflect its long history as a fortress town, while its promenade and pier bear the hallmarks of 1950s Britain.